cristian980829/Times/README.md

 # Times-Task

-This is an educational project with azure functions
+This is an educational project

+Azure functions

 REST Api